iVis-at-Bilkent/cytoscape.js-fcose/README.md

 Please cite the following when you use this layout:

-H. Balci, and U. Dogrusoz, "[fCoSE: a fast compound graph layout algorithm with constraint support](https://doi.org/10.1109/TVCG.2021.3095303)", IEEE Trans. on Visualization and Computer Graphics, to appear.
+H. Balci and U. Dogrusoz, "[fCoSE: a fast compound graph layout algorithm with constraint support](https://doi.org/10.1109/TVCG.2021.3095303)", IEEE Trans. on Visualization and Computer Graphics, to appear.

-U. Dogrusoz, E. Giral, A. Cetintas, A. Civril, and E. Demir, "[A Layout Algorithm For Undirected Compound Graphs](http://www.sciencedirect.com/science/article/pii/S0020025508004799)", Information Sciences, 179, pp. 980-994, 2009.
+U. Dogrusoz, E. Giral, A. Cetintas, A. Civril and E. Demir, "[A Layout Algorithm For Undirected Compound Graphs](http://www.sciencedirect.com/science/article/pii/S0020025508004799)", Information Sciences, 179, pp. 980-994, 2009.

 ## Dependencies